wwddnn/REST-API-POSTGRESQL-Java-Springboot-search-products-with-filter-query/README.md

 - Sping Web

 ## ⚙️Results:
-- Improve my knowledge about Java + Spring boot + Database + API REST is the project objective.
-I'm happy with this construction, and sign the good practice within code Backend Java.
+- I improved my knowledge about Java + Spring boot + Database + API REST is the project objective.
+- I'm happy with this little project, and also to sign the good practice within code Backend Java.
 - The result is great and code is correct, using layers and DTO for transfer data between Service/Repository and Controller.
-- Use Spring boot Annotations such as @Autowired, @Service, @Entity, @GetMapping is very important for better code and architecture of project.
+- I used Spring boot Annotations such as: @Autowired, @Service, @Entity and @GetMapping.
+It is very important for better code and architecture of project.
 - Postgresql Database is the most used by developers, therefore that is why i decided use also in this project.

 ## ⚙️Prints (INTELIJ IDEA and POSTGRESQL DATABASE):